AlexCWolff/Portfolio/README.md

         * Functional Text Adventure - Just a small test of using functional programming in games.
 * Unity 4
     * Clones
+        * Block Breaker - Slightly more complex and significantly more annoying breakout clone.
     * Originals
 * Unity 2017
     * Clones